marx-yu/WopiHost/README.md

 This repository contains a Wopi Host demo.
 With Cobalt(FSSHTTPB/D) support for Office Web Apps.
 Support DOCX Editing, and also PPTX,XLSX.
+Welcome any contribution, and discussion of supporting coauthoring

 ### Requirements